John-santhosh/John-santhosh/README.md

 - 👋 Hi, I’m @John-santhosh 😀
-- 👀 I’m interested in Full stack develpoment 👨‍💻
+- 👀 I’m interested a Full stack develpoment 👨‍💻
-- 🌱 I’m currently working on my React skills 🧑‍💻
+- 🌱 I’m currently working on my Node skills 🧑‍💻
 - 🧩 Intrested in JavaScript and its libraries
 - 💞️ I’m looking to collaborate on Enterprise Projects 😎😎
 - 📫 How to reach me - johnsantosh2@gmail.com 📩